cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 **Sell order** enables a broker (blockchain) to sell tokens.
 A sell order may take any of a number of forms.
 Depending on the nature of the order, the broker (blockchain) may execute it at the best available price when the order is made, at a set price designated by the client (user), or according to a more complicated formula.

-**Buy order** is an instruction from an investor (client / user) to a broker (blockchain) to buy a certain amount of tokens.
-Buy orders may take various forms.
-For example, an investor (client / user) may instruct the broker (blockchain) to buy immediately at the best available price, or to wait until a certain price is reached.
+**Buy orders** are instructions from an investor (client or user) to a broker (blockchain) to buy a certain amount of tokens.
+Buy orders can take various forms.
+For example, an investor (client or user) can instruct the broker (blockchain) to buy immediately at the best available price or wait until a certain price is reached.

 ## How the module works